andrecavalcante/math_tricks_for_ml/README.md

-# Truques matematicos para Aprendizado de Máquina
+# Truques matemáticos para Aprendizado de Máquina
 A list of cunning and skillful mathematical acts intended to outwit the simulation